dividing line

 In 1826, saddened by the deaths of her husband and Lord Byron, and pondering the death of the Romantic political ideals for which they stood, Mary Shelley wrote a dystopian novel entitled The Last Man.
 A few years later, T.H.
 Lister published a response which offered a more positive vision: a prosperous world due to the marvels of technological achievement.
 The response was published in 1829 in the literary magazine The Keepsake and provides a glimpse into life 300 years hence—a world of automaton note-writers, steam-powered porters, and rapid transportation.
 The glimpse is provided as a polite conversation among three socialites from the year 2130 discussing art, music, dancing, literature (both current and archaic), military campaigns, literacy, news, and agricultural production.

 Reading Link: "A Dialogue for the Year 2130: Extracted from the Album of a Modern Sibyl", by T.H.
-Lister, available at Romantic Circles.
+Lister, available at Romantic Circles -- archived 2017.

 Reviews:

-Far, far better than the written story, but still... bewildering.
-I take it the story included social commentary, witticisms, and satire based on class structure in 19th century England, but I seemed to have missed it all.
+Far, far better than the written story, but still bewildering.
+I take it the story included social commentary, witticisms, and satire based on class structure in 19th century England, but it all went right over my head.
 Remarkably clear elocution by Abby Hopgood who has a very pleasing voice and whose style of speaking is funny even though I didn't understand her meaning.
-[5/10] --- zM
+[5/10] -- zM

 Dream of Armageddon, A